peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IReader ToReader(
         this byte[] bytes);

 Wraps a byte array into a byte reader.
-The reader will start at the beginning of the byte array.In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows: `
+The reader will start at the beginning of the byte array.In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows: `bytes.ToByteReader()
-          bytes.ToByteReader()
         ` .
-If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.

 <b>Parameters:</b>